Agile and Scrum for Earned Value Professionals (Part 1 of 2): Agile and Earned Value

 The best project managers strive to be the trend, not chase the trend.
 But when it comes to Project Management (PM) approaches like Agile and Scrum, how do you determine what’s true innovation and what’s just a passing fad?
 On paper, Agile and Scrum are exciting and full of promise.
 However, they’re also steeped in corporate mysticism, and many of us are unsure whether or how they can be applied to Earned Value Management (EVM).
 After all, Agile and Scrum were originally designed for software development.
 But did you know that these approaches can offer transformative value and efficiency improvements for non-software-related project elements, too?

-In Part 1 of this article on Agile and Scrum, we cut through the noise and provide a concise explanation of this powerful approach to PM.
+In Part 1 of this two part article on Agile and Scrum, we cut through the noise and provide a concise explanation of this powerful approach to PM.
 We explore how teams can apply these tenets to EVM.

 What is Agile?
 4 Core Values, 12 Principles